 How Do I Know Which Personal Injury Lawyer in Tucson is Right for Me?

 Not every injury lawyer and client pairing is a great match.
 For starters, you need a lawyer with the experience and knowledge to handle your case.

 The right attorney for you should be able to gather your evidence, address your witnesses, and regularly update you on the progress of your case.
 When you first schedule a consultation with our team, we can introduce you to our staff and make sure you have access to the professional representation that best addresses your needs.

 Can I Afford Your Tucson Personal Injury Attorneys?

 You can always afford our lawyers for your personal injury case, even if you have nothing in your bank account.
 Personal injury attorneys receive fees through a system called contingency fees.

 The only thing that triggers an obligation to pay them is being successful in your case.
 Then, your Tucson personal injury lawyer receives a percentage of what you receive in a settlement or jury award.

-You never need to pay anything up front or out of your own pocket.
-We will not ask you for a retainer, nor will we send you hourly bills.
-If you are not successful, we will not send you a bill for our legal services afterward.
+You never need to pay anything upfront or out of your own pocket.
+We will not ask you for a retainer or send you hourly bills.
+If you are unsuccessful, we will not send you a bill for our legal services afterward.